 A strong link exists between the built environment, health and wellbeing.
-Local governments can help make the healthy choice the easy choice where people live, work, learn and play.
+Local governments can encourage the provision of more healthy options where people live, work, learn and play.

 Components of the built environment that can influence the local food environment include: transport (e.g. roads); amenities (e.g. parks, street lighting, footpaths, shops); recreation facilities (e.g. playgrounds, sports facilities); food factories, processors and distributors; food outlets (e.g. density and variety of dining, takeaway, food vans); community and farmers markets.